CONSTANTIN CRANGANU

 1998 – 1999: Assistant Director, Institute of Exploration and Development Geosciences, University of Oklahoma.
 Supervised the research activities of scientific personnel and graduate students (15 persons); collaborated in several industry-related scientific projects.

 1997 – 1998: Research Scientist, Institute for Exploration and Development Geosciences, University of Oklahoma (Director Dr. John Castagna).
-Work involved log blocking optimization, statistical distribution of AVO attributes, velocity prediction, well log analysis, characterization of rock/fluid properties, seismic calibration of well log data, estimation of hydrocarbon probability, hypothesis testing, and computer programming (work for a major oil company).
+Work involved log blocking optimization, statistical distribution of AVO attributes, velocity prediction, well log analysis, characterization of rock/fluid properties, seismic calibration of well log data, estimation of hydrocarbon probability, hypothesis testing, and computer programming.

 1994 – 1997: Ph.D. student and Teaching Assistant, University of Oklahoma.
 Work involved analysis of regional heat flow and hydrogeology, well log analysis, thermal conductivity measurements in the heat flow lab, construction of geologic maps and cross sections, computer modeling.